S2-group/appReviewsAnalysis/frontend/react-app/README.md

 - Run `npm install` to install all required node packages
 - Run `npm start` to start the dev server, which runs at http://localhost:3000
+- To allow the front-end to connect to the server, `server.js` from the server folder also needs to be running.
+By default, all API calls from within the development environment are proxied to http://localhost:6700.
+This can be changed in the `package.json`.

 ## Available Scripts